 In general, that sick feeling is caused by a number of different factors.
 Just a few of which include:

-- Mild Illness – Your body fights off germs every day.
-Anxiety can weaken your immune system, increasing the risk of suffering from mild illness.
-This is much less common, but may contribute to a feeling of nausea and sickness.
+- Mild Illness: Your body fights off germs every day.
+Anxiety can weaken your immune system, increasing the risk of developing common minor illnesses.
+This may also contribute to a feeling of nausea and sickness.

-Some people experience more than just nausea as well.
+Some people experience more than just nausea when anxious.
 They may experience other symptoms that are similar to catching a cold or flu.
 They may feel like their glands are swollen, or their tongue is dry.
 They may feel lightheaded.
 They may even cough or experience severe stomach discomfort, like indigestion.

 Are You Sick?

 The problem isn't the bodily symptoms themselves, which can be very useful in certain situations.
 The problem is that you're experiencing the response at unhelpful times and for long periods, often when it is inconvenient.
 People feel these symptoms for different reasons:

-- Situational Illness Feelings – Some people experience anxiety as a result of various situations.
+- Situational Illness Feelings - some people experience anxiety as a result of various situations that come and go.
 For example, before a test, before a first date, before proposing, etc.

-- Chronic Illness Feelings – Long term, chronic anxiety can also cause you to feel sick.
+- Chronic Illness Feelings - over the long term, chronic anxiety can also cause you to feel sick.
 This may relate to worrying situations that do not end, and is very often indicative of an anxiety disorder.

 Situational anxiety is actually natural.
-It's inconvenient, but it's natural.
+It's uncomfortable, but it's natural.
 Back in school, if you felt severe illness before a big test, it's because you genuinely feared that test.
 It may even have motivated you to study harder.
 While tests don’t usually provoke extreme fear, the reaction is not unexpected.

-Feelings of chronic illness from anxiety can be even more problematic, because when your anxiety won't go away, the feeling of being ill won't go away either.
+Feelings of chronic illness from anxiety can be even more problematic because when your anxiety doesn't go away, the feeling of being ill won't go away either.
 It becomes something that makes you feel worse about your health, saps your energy and gets in the way of your day to day life.
 This is usually a sign that you need to do something about the anxiety.

 Temporarily Relief for the Sick Feeling

-Most over the counter medicines that calm the stomach are mildly effective at relieving most of the sick feeling.
-Even though it's caused by anxiety, some of the symptoms can be relieved with medicines that relieve some nausea.
+Most over the counter medicines that calm the stomach can be mildly effective at relieving most of the sick feeling.
+Even though the nausea is caused by anxiety, some of the symptoms can be relieved with medicines.

-For issue like swollen glands, treating them can be a bit more complicated.
+For issues like swollen glands, treating them can be a bit more complicated.
 That's because your glands aren't always swollen, and if they are it is not usually that severe.
 Yet focusing on that part of the body can make us hyper sensitive to physical changes, and they feel more distressing.
-Your body is so attuned to the way you feel that it starts to believe that it feels problems, even though the problems aren't actually there.
+Your body is so attuned to the way you feel that it starts to believe that it feels significant issues, out of proportion with the reality.

-The only way to cure that is to cure your anxiety, and to do that you need to start to understand your anxiety better.
+The only way to reduce that is to reduce your anxiety and to do that you need to start to understand your anxiety better.
 Explore our website for more information, or speak to a specialist to begin treatment.